CanopyTax/react-disposable-decorator/README.md

 Also, a `cancelAllSubscriptions` function is passed to the decorated component as a prop.
 This should be called with no arguments, and will cancel all subscriptions that were registered via `cancelWhenUnmounted`.
 It will also reset the list of subscriptions to be empty, so that future calls to `cancelWhenUnmounted` and `cancelAllSubscriptions` will start fresh.
+Note that `cancelAllSubscriptions` is automatically called during componentWillUnmount.

 # Installation
 `npm install react-disposable-decorator`
+Or
+`yarn add react-disposable-decorator`

 # Usage
 ```js